|

 May 2008.

-Models of Functional and Motility Disorders for the Digestive
+Animal Models of Functional and Motility Disorders for the

-Disease Week (DDW), the annual meeting for all digestive
+Digestive Disease Week (DDW), the annual meeting for digestive

 diseases societies in the USA with an international membership.

-to review Specialized Centers of Interdisciplinary Research (SCOR)
+Specialized Centers of Interdisciplinary Research (SCOR) on Sex

 2005- Member, NIH Grant Application